mobilehero/geek-spinner/readme.md

 ### .succeed()

 Stop the spinner, change it to a green `✔` and persist the `text`.
 Returns the instance.
-See the below GIF below.
+See the GIF below.

 ### .fail()

 Stop the spinner, change it to a red `✖` and persist the `text`.
 Returns the instance.
-See the below GIF below.
+See the GIF below.

 ### .stopAndPersist([symbol])

 Stop the spinner, change it to `symbol` (or `' '` if `symbol` is not provided) and persist the `text`.
 Returns the instance.
-See the below GIF below.
+See the GIF below.

 <img src="screenshot-2.gif" width="480">